The New Aged Care Act

-The new Act responds to many of the recommendations of the Royal Commission into Aged Care Quality and Safety, enshrining principles of a consumer centred, rights based Act in its objects and principles, and a Statement of Rights.
+The new Act responds to many of the recommendations of the Royal Commission into Aged Care Quality and Safety, enshrining principles of a consumer centred, rights-based Act in its objects and principles, and a Statement of Rights.
 It introduces a new model for funding aged care services, in response to the Final Report of the Aged Care Taskforce.

-Some of the areas where we can assist providers working towards readiness on 1 July 2025 include:
+We’re ready to assist you to prepare for the changes.
+Some of the areas where we can assist providers working towards readiness on 1 November 2025 and beyond include:

-updating template agreements for the provision of all types of Australian Government funded aged care including home care, CHSP and residential care (including short-term care);
+• updating template agreements for the provision of all types of Australian Government funded aged care including home care, CHSP and residential care (including short-term care);

-updating services and management agreements for providers who are subcontracting (or brokering) the provision of aged care or the management of aged care services;
+• updating services and management agreements for providers who are subcontracting (or brokering) the provision of aged care or the management of aged care services;

-briefings and strategy sessions for senior leadership teams; and
+• briefings and strategy sessions for senior leadership teams; and

 This page will host all updates we’ll be publishing in the coming months.
 For advance notice of our future publications, please get in touch.